FeedSnow/Advanced-Encryption-Standard/README.md

 where $\oplus$ is the bitwise XOR.

-Since there may be up to 10 round constants (explained below), the table below presents values for $rc_i$ in hexadecimal:
+Since there may be up to 10 round constants, the table below presents values for $rc_i$ in hexadecimal:
 <table>
     <tr align="right">
         <th>$i$</th>